apache/flink/docs/dev/event_time.md

 ## Late Elements

-It is possible that certain elements violate the watermark condition, meaning that even after the *Watermark(t)* has occurred, more elements with timestamp *t' <= t* will occur.
-In fact, in many real world setups, certain elements can be arbitrarily delayed, making it impossible to define a time when all elements of a certain event timestamp have occurred.
+It is possible that certain elements will violate the watermark condition, meaning that even after the *Watermark(t)* has occurred, more elements with timestamp *t' <= t* will occur.
+In fact, in many real world setups, certain elements can be arbitrarily delayed, making it impossible to specify a time by which all elements of a certain event timestamp will have occurred.
-Further more, even if the lateness can be bounded, delaying the watermarks by too much is often not desirable, because it delays the evaluation of the event time windows by too much.
+Furthermore, even if the lateness can be bounded, delaying the watermarks by too much is often not desirable, because it causes too much delay in the evaluation of the event time windows.

-Due to that, some streaming programs will explicitly expect a number of *late* elements.
+For this reason, streaming programs may explicitly expect some *late* elements.
 Late elements are elements that arrive after the system's event time clock (as signaled by the watermarks) has already passed the time of the late element's timestamp.
+See [Allowed Lateness]({{ site.baseurl }}/dev/windows.html#allowed-lateness) for more information on how to work with late elements in event time windows.

 ## Debugging Watermarks